 If the fuel supply is cut off or runs out while the fuel pump is operating, air may be entrapped in the fuel distribution system.
 If this happens, bleeding of the fuel system may be necessary.
-Use qualified personnel to do this per the instructions in the MAINTENANCE section of this manual.
+Use qualified person-

 TYPICAL FUEL CONSUMPTION